 Day/month/year

-For those that decide to participate in this research study, all the specimen that have been taken will be safely and respectfully destroyed after this research is finished.
+For those that decide to participate in this research study, all the specimens that have been taken will be safely and respectfully destroyed after this research is finished.
 You can decide if you allow scientists to keep any Ebola virus that might be produced from the samples you provide in a secure laboratory to study in the future.

 I allow scientists to keep any Ebola virus produced from my samples in a secure laboratory for future study